microshift-io/microshift/src/kindnet/README.md

 This script will:
 - Fetch the latest Kindnet image from Docker Hub (`docker.io/kindest/kindnetd`)
-- Fetch the latest Kube-proxy image from Quay.io (`quay.io/okd/scos-content`) matching the configured version
+- Fetch the latest Kube-proxy image from the official Kubernetes registry (`registry.k8s.io/kube-proxy`)
 - Generate namespace, RBAC, and DaemonSet manifests for Kindnet
 - Generate namespace, RBAC, ConfigMap, and DaemonSet manifests for Kube-proxy
 - Generate kustomization files with architecture-specific image references